TEAMuP-dev/HARP/model_validation/README.md

   execution only; the queue wait before a job runs is bounded separately by `--connect-timeout`, so a long queue does not trip the execution timeout.
 A per-model `process_timeout` override takes precedence.
-- **ZeroGPU models run one at a time** — `--zerogpu-workers` (default 1).
-Each concurrent GPU call reserves its declared duration, so overlapping them ties up allowance that is not being used.
-Non-ZeroGPU models still run at full `--workers` concurrency alongside, and the limit is held only around the endpoint tests, so slow restarts and connections still overlap.
+- **ZeroGPU models run one at a time** — `--zerogpu-workers` (default 1), since overlapping reservations tie up allowance none of them is using.
+  Non-ZeroGPU models still run at full
+  `--workers` concurrency alongside, and the limit is held only around the endpoint tests, so slow restarts and connections still overlap.

-Transient "model is still loading" responses from a ZeroGPU space waking its GPU worker are retried automatically (up to `connect_timeout`), rather than counted as failures.
+Failures that are not the model's fault are retried rather than reported.
+A "model is still loading" response from a space starting its GPU worker is retried up to `--connect-timeout`, the time budgeted for the model to come up.
+A short list of infrastructure faults — a read timeout, a GPU host ECC error, a server disconnect — is retried a few times at a short interval, since these have no expected duration to wait out and the retry usually surfaces the model's real behaviour.

+That list (`TRANSIENT_MARKERS` in [src/harness.py](src/harness.py), retried
+`TRANSIENT_RETRY_LIMIT` times) is deliberately narrow, holding only faults observed to clear on a retry.
+A retried `/process` call re-reserves ZeroGPU allowance, so a marker that also fires on a genuine failure multiplies the quota that failure costs and delays the real error.
+That rules out matching a dropped connection broadly, since a model that crashes its own Space drops the connection identically.
+Add an entry only once a fault is confirmed to succeed on a retry.

 ## Configuring test cases — a walkthrough